Emin-Mammadov/pads-classification/README.md

 ```bash
 python -m baselines --help
 ```
-1. Create cross-validation splits (only if missing)
-If `cv_splits.csv` already exists in the project root, this step can be skipped.
+1. Create cross-validation splits if missing (ignore if you clone this repo directly) If `cv_splits.csv` already exists in the project root, this step can be skipped.
 Generate subject-level CV splits (cv_splits.csv):

 ```bash
 python -m baselines make-splits
 ```
-2. Extract BOSS features (only if missing)
-If `baselines/boss/features_bin/` already contains the cached features, you can skip this step.
+2. Extract BOSS features if missing (ignore if you clone this repo directly) If `baselines/boss/features_bin/` already contains the cached features, you can skip this step.
 Required for movement-based and stacked models.